High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Background and Related Work

-The differentiable nature of volume rendering allows to train the MLP via minimizing a photometric reconstruction loss.
-Given training images from different views centered on the same object, rays are marched through the scene using the provided camera poses.
-The predictions on the rays are rendered into images from the same views, allowing to use the mean-squared error (MSE) loss to update the MLP parameters via backpropagation.

-Dynamic neural fields have emerged to represent scenes with moving parts, for instance over the time dimension \cite{pumarola2021dnerf}.
-In extension, numerous works have aimed at modeling human bodies, customarily using prior knowledge about their shape or multi-view video training data \cite{correia20233d,sun2022human}.
+Dynamic neural fields have emerged to represent scenes with changing components, for instance over a single time dimension \cite{pumarola2021dnerf,park2021nerfies,tretschk2021non,li2021sceneflow,xian2021space,gao2021dynamic,noguchi2021narf,li2022neural}.
+In extension, numerous works have aimed at modeling controllable human bodies, customarily using prior knowledge or annotations about their shape or multi-view video training data \cite{correia20233d,sun2022human,peng2021animatable,liu2021neuralactor,weng2022humannerf,li2022tava}.
 Related to our work, we propose a new dynamic neural field architecture geared towards shape-unknown objects with many DOFs that are interdependent, trained on single-view images only.